 \paragraph{Semantic validation.} Geometric alignment between SAE decoder directions and moral concept vectors does not guarantee that an SAE feature corresponds to an interpretable moral concept.
 We therefore ground feature semantics using top-activating natural-language contexts.
-For each candidate feature, we randomly sample 50{,}000 documents from FineWeb \cite{penedo2024finewebdatasetsdecantingweb}, a large-scale general-domain web corpus derived from Common Crawl, and compute feature activations over tokens within each document.
+For each candidate feature, we randomly sample 50{,}000 documents from FineWeb \cite{penedo2024finewebdatasetsdecantingweb}, a large-scale general-domain web corpus, and compute feature activations over tokens within each document.

 We rank documents by the feature’s maximum token activation and retrieve the top-$K$ activating documents.
-For each retrieved document, we extract a localized evidence span by taking a fixed window of $\pm 64$ tokens around the maximally activating token, producing a set of peak-centered context windows per feature (deduplicated by normalized text matching).
-To obtain concise semantic descriptions, we prompt \texttt{GPT-5.1} to request a structured interpretation of feature semantics.
-After human validation, we use the resulting LLM-generated descriptions as a readable summary of the feature’s typical activation contexts, while treating causal steering results as the primary evidence of moral relevance.
-Our full experiment details are in Appendix \ref{subsec:semantic}.
+For each retrieved document, we extract a localized evidence span by taking a fixed window of $\pm 64$ tokens around the maximally activating token, producing a set of peak-centered context windows per feature.
+Following previous work~\citep{paulo2025automatically}, we prompt \texttt{GPT-5.1} to obtain concise semantic descriptions of SAE features.
+After human validation, we use LLM-generated descriptions as a readable summary of the feature's typical activation contexts, while treating causal steering results as the primary evidence of moral relevance.
+Our full experiment details are in Appendix \ref{appx:SAEs} and \ref{sec:human_eval}.